atulkadian/password-manager/README.md

 ## Features

-- 🔐 **End-to-End Encryption**: Passwords are encrypted on your device before being stored
+- 🔐 **End-to-End Encryption**: Passwords and card data are encrypted on your device before being stored
+- 💳 **Card Management**: Securely store credit/debit card details (number, CVV, PIN, expiry, cardholder, bank, notes)
 - 🔑 **Password Generator**: Generate strong, unique passwords with customizable options
 - 📱 **Responsive Design**: Works seamlessly on desktop and mobile devices
 - 🌙 **Dark/Light Theme**: Toggle between themes with system preference support
-- 📊 **Security Dashboard**: Monitor weak and reused passwords
 - 🏷️ **Categories**: Organize passwords with custom categories
-- 🔍 **Search & Filter**: Quickly find passwords with advanced search
+- 🔍 **Search & Filter**: Quickly find passwords and cards with advanced search
+- 🗂️ **Password & Card Organization**: Edit, delete, and manage your vault items easily

 ## Security Features

 - Client-side AES-256 encryption with PBKDF2 key derivation
-- Master password never stored on server
+- Master password never stored or sent to the server
 - Rate limiting and brute-force protection
-- Secure session management with JWT
+- Secure session management with JWT (NextAuth.js)
 - CSRF protection and secure headers
 - Input validation and sanitization

+> **Note:** Two-factor authentication (2FA/TOTP) is not yet implemented, but the codebase is structured to support it in the future.

 ## Tech Stack